marcrdavis/ArduinoTITO-PlayerTracking/README.md

   Robotdyn Uno WiFi R3 - however the code is not stable yet and may never be due to the overhead of the WifiAT library.
   There are also a lot of configuration steps with this hardware which make it unfriendly for the un-initiated.

+  Build 20230717

+  - Sorry! small bug in the RFID and MAG projects was keeping the TITO from working

   Arduino TITO Deluxe – Build 20230706

   The Deluxe board is based on the Arduino Uno; which only has 2K of usable RAM for variables.
 The previous versions were not entirely stable due to the memory requirements of the Ethernet and SD libraries.
 The lack of